China warns Hong Kong facing biggest crisis since handover

 “It can be said that Hong Kong is facing the most severe situation it has faced since the handover,” Zhang said.

-Officials in Beijing were “highly concerned” and studying the situation to make a determination and decide on measures to take, he said.
+Officials in Beijing were “highly concerned” and studying the situation to decide on measures to take, he said.

 Hong Kong was returned to China under the framework of “one country, two systems,” which promised the city political, civil and economic freedoms not allowed under Communist Party rule on the mainland.